ZHE-SAPI/UDASS/image_udass/README.md

 ##  ✅ Update 2025.08.14

 Our method can of course be applied to more image UDASS benchmarks, such as **Cityscapes → ACDC** and **Cityscapes → DarkZurich**.
-Taking Cityscapes → DarkZurich as an example, I have write a new code [dacs_cityscape2darkzurich_v2_bs1.py](https://github.com/ZHE-SAPI/UDASS/blob/master/image_udass/seg/mmseg/models/uda/ok/dacs_cityscape2darkzurich_v2_bs1.py).
+Taking Cityscapes → DarkZurich as an example, I have written a new script [dacs_cityscape2darkzurich_v2_bs1.py](https://github.com/ZHE-SAPI/UDASS/blob/master/image_udass/seg/mmseg/models/uda/ok/dacs_cityscape2darkzurich_v2_bs1.py).

 You only need to place it in the folder:
 `https://github.com/ZHE-SAPI/UDASS/tree/master/image_udass/seg/mmseg/models/uda/ok`

-Then, in `/image_udass/seg/mmseg/models/uda/__init__.py`, import `dacs_cityscape2darkzurich_v2_bs1.py` and set the basic details such as source and target datasets information as mentioned in this readme file.
+Then, in `/image_udass/seg/mmseg/models/uda/__init__.py`, import `dacs_cityscape2darkzurich_v2_bs1.py` and set the basic details, such as the source and target dataset information as mentioned in this readme file.

 For more information, please refer to the [discussion](https://github.com/ZHE-SAPI/UDASS/issues/3):
 `https://github.com/ZHE-SAPI/UDASS/issues/3`